 Choose Your Values Exercise

-Below is a list of values: choose the 5-10 which you relate to the most – based on your first gut reaction.
+Towards the bottom of the page is a list of values: choose the 5-10 which you relate to the most – based on your first gut reaction.

 If you find more than ten values resonate with you, choose as many values as are meaningful to you, and write them individually on sticky notes.
 Then group them into sub-sets where the values seem to share a common feeling.
 For example, ‘Excitement’, ‘Risk-taking’ and ‘Challenge’ might be in the same group.
 Then choose one value that best represents this group.

 Rank these values in order of importance to you.
 It’s important to know how you prioritise these.
 For example, if you know that your number one value is ‘adventure’, but you also have a value of ‘financial security’, you might choose to consciously invest a bit of money into creating opportunities for adventure in your life.

 For each of your values, write a short sentence that describes how you want to live this value in your life, using positive wording like: ‘I choose’, ‘I honour’ ‘I am’, ‘I do’, ‘I will’.